carpentries/lesson-development-training/episodes/22-external.md

 2. Create a new issue or pull request template, or modfy an existing one, to guide contributors on how best to begin collaborating with you on GitHub.

+Groups of collaborators taking this training together should discuss first how they will assign these tasks between them.
 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Collaborating on a lesson